eqcorrscan/EQcorrscan/README.md

 We are currently hovering around 9,000 lines of code (including doc-strings) - it is probably worth having a look at the docs to check what functions we have.
-We plan to write a series of tutorials to be included on the EQcorrscan API to highlight key functions, currently our tutorial only shows how to do the core matched-filter detection.
+We plan to write a series of tutorials to be included on the EQcorrscan API to highlight key functions, currently our tutorials only show how to do the core matched-filter detection.

 # Licence